 Adjustment of status is the process that a non-immigrant visitor (e.g. student, tourist, etc.) uses to change status to a permanent resident from inside the United States.
 In other words, adjusting status is the process of applying for a green card inside the U.S. Generally, adjustment is available to foreign nationals who have a lawful entry and have an immigrant visa immediately available to them.

-However, a foreign national is typically barred from adjustment of status if the applicant is in an unlawful immigration status on the date of filing the adjustment application.
-But a provision in the law exempts the immediate relatives of U.S. citizens from the visa overstay.
+A foreign national is typically barred from adjustment of status if the applicant is in an unlawful immigration status on the date of filing the adjustment application.
+However, a provision in the law exempts the immediate relatives of U.S. citizens from the visa overstay.
 The immediate relative category includes the spouse, parents, and unmarried children (under age 21) of U.S. citizens.
-Therefore, the law provides some “visa overstay forgiveness” for immediate relatives.
+Therefore, the law provides some "visa overstay forgiveness" for immediate relatives.

 Remember, it is necessary for the immediate relative to have a lawful entry to the United States to be eligible for adjustment of status.
 Entering the U.S. with a valid visa counts as a lawful entry, even if that visa has since expired.
 However, someone who has entered without inspection (snuck across a border) is not eligible.
 So not anyone can adjust status – the applicant must have a lawful entry to submit the green card application.